silviabarasa/bootsrap-practice/README.md

-# Portfolio Landing page
+## Portfolio Landing Page, Bootstrap
-#### Portfolio, 2019
+#### Bootsrap, 2019
 #### By Barasa Wakasa Silvia,2019
 ## Description
-It helps one to know how to come up with a portfolio landing page using codes and without having any difficulty in that by using the codes it makes it easier for one to easily create a webpage.One only has to type commands in the terminal,style with css, enter html codes, link it to github and github pages.
+It helps one to know how to come up with a portfolio landing page using bootsrap and without having any difficulty in that by using the codes it makes it easier for one to easily create a webpage.One only has to type commands in the terminal,style with css, enter html codes, link it to github and github pages.

 ## Setup/Installation Requirements
 To start using this project use the following commands: